Veloxization/activity-calendar/README.md

 ### Messages
 Keeps a record of internal communication within a group.
 Saves the sender, the recipient and the message.
 ## User interface
 The current version of the user interface can be tested [here](https://tsoha-activity-calendar.herokuapp.com/).
-Currently a plain HTML site that will have a style sheet.
 ### Home
 Open the home page
 ### Log In